yanivyacoby/harvard-cs290-instructional-materials/_posts/2022-09-16-how-to-conduct-a-literature-search.md

   * Is there anything else you took away?
 If so, what is it?

-> **Insight:** Students found it valuable to see how the instructors skim the paper abstracts, which words they focus on, which technical terms the gloss over, etc. to determine whether a paper is relevant.
+> **Insight:** Students found it valuable to see how the instructors skim the paper abstracts, which keywords they focused on, which technical terms they glossed over, etc. to determine whether a paper is relevant.
 {: .prompt-tip }